Tim113/coding_practices/python.md

 ## Python Coding Practices

-In principle we will follow the PEP8 guidelines
+We will try follow the PEP8 guidelines:

 [https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/)

+But remember:

+1. Consistency with this style guide is important.
+2. Consistency within a project is more important.
+3. Consistency within one module or function is the most important.
+4. However, know when to be inconsistent.

-We will also try to follow R coding practises where relevant (unless they contradict with PEP8).
+We will also try to match our [R coding practices](R.md) where relevant (unless they are in contradiction with PEP8).

 ---